Saji Koduvath.

 - 1. Burden of proof is always static and does not shift; onus of proof shifts.

-- 3. Burden of proof it is upon whom who suffers, if no evidence.
+- Burden of proof it is upon whom who suffers, if no evidence on the question in dispute.

-- 6. Adverse inference drawn when withholds documents, even if he has no burden.
+- 4. Adverse inference is drawn when a party withholds documents, even if he has no burden.

-- 7. Adverse inference drawn if a party does not examine himself: But, Not an Invariable Rule.
+- If a party does not examine himself: Adverse inference is drawn if a party does not examine himself: But, it is Not an Invariable Rule.

 Primary Principles on Burden of Proof